 Full Time MBA Application Process

 First year MBA students must submit an application preferencing an enterprise choice during the B-Term of the first semester of the program.
-Students will be notified of a decision before the end of their first semester.
+Second year MBA students may also be interested in taking a third term of an Enterprise class.
+They are encouraged to apply, even if they have not taken Funds classes before.
+Click here to apply.
+All students will be notified of a decision before the end of the fall semester.

 All students are expected to actively participate in each class during the term - all portfolio decisions are made in a group setting, and every student analyst needs to come prepared to discuss the markets and the companies being researched.
 Expect a significant non-classroom workload.

 Unlike Carlson’s project-based Enterprise Programs, the CFE is a year round commitment.
 Students are responsible for portfolio management activities on an ongoing basis, including during breaks.
 The Financial Markets do not take breaks, and our clients expect and deserve vigilance.